-In addition to these segments, ING Bank reconciles the total segment results to the total result using Corporate Line.
+In addition to these segments, ING Group reconciles the total segment results to the total result using Corporate Line.
 The Corporate Line is a reflection of capital management activities and certain income and expense items that are not allocated to the banking businesses, including the recognition of value-added tax (VAT) refunds in the Netherlands (recorded under expenses).
 In 2020, net interest income on the Corporate Line sharply declined, mainly due to lower interest results from foreign currency hedging due to lower interest rate differentials.
 In 2019, a EUR 119 million gain from the release of a currency translation reserve following the sale of ING's stake in Kotak Mahindra Bank was included, and the recognition of a EUR 79 million receivable related to the insolvency of a financial institution (both recorded under income).
-In 2018, the EUR 775 million settlement agreement with the Dutch authorities on regulatory issues was included.
+In 2018, the EUR 775 million settlement agreement with the Dutch authorities on regulatory issues was included as well as a EUR 90 million net result from the former Insurance activities.
 Furthermore, the Corporate Line includes the isolated legacy costs (mainly negative interest results) caused by the replacement of short-term funding with long-term funding during 2013 and 2014.
-ING Bank applies a system of capital charging for its banking operations in order to create a comparable basis for the results of business units globally, irrespective of the business units' book equity and the currency they operate in.
+ING Group applies a system of capital charging for its banking operations in order to create a comparable basis for the results of business units globally, irrespective of the business units' book equity and the currency they operate in.